BruntWork-Mobile-PH/mobile-dev-test/README.md

 * The design is mobile-first and thus should be optimised for current mobile devices

 ## Implementation
-* For **Android Developers**, you are only required to make an Android App using either Java or Kotlin, preferably Kotlin.
+* For **Android Developers**, you are only required to make an Android App using Kotlin.
 * For **iOS Developers**, you are only required to make an iOS App using Swift.
 * You can challenge yourself and impress us by making both.
 * You can use any framework or libraries you are comfortable with to achieve the required tasks

 ## Submissions
 * Once done, upload your work to Github and share with us the link.
-This more preferable since we would also like to see your Git skills.
+This is more preferable since we would also like to see your Git skills.
 * Alternatively, you can compress your work to a `.zip` file labeled `{{your_name}}.zip` containing your source files
 * Which ever you choose, it should contain a `README` describing how to compile/run your test